 Is there any ongoing desire to expand the scope of aquatics and therefore increase support?
 Examples would be diving, water polo and kayaking.

-It is SNCA’s goal to include all aquatic users.
+It is the goal of SNCA to include all aquatic users.
 We want to see everyone involved and see that all types of groups and individuals are able to benefit from a facility.
 We do not want to limit our scope to competitive swimming, as there are so many other types of aquatic sports and recreational uses.
 SNCA would like to invite all users to participate and to help us reach of goal of creating and maintaining facilities that cater to all types of needs, from swimming, diving and kayaking to swim classes, lessons and water therapy.
-Our dream facility is a diverse facility that contains multiple pools for multiple uses.
+The proposed facility is diverse and contains multiple pools and a general fitness area to meet the needs of all users.
 If you are interested in participating and/or feel that you have a unique view or input, please contact us!
 We want to make sure that all aquatic users feel they are represented.

-Why don’t we just put a bubble over Idlewild Pool or better yet enclose the pool in a new structure?
+Why not just put a bubble over Idlewild Pool or better yet enclose the pool in a new structure?

 The cost of a bubble would in fact be fairly reasonable and SNCA has considered this as an option.
 When we explored this option, we ran into the following challenges: